dr-matt-smith/php-symfony-6-book/04_appendices/crudQuickstart/crud2.md

 ## Visit our generated `Student` crud pages at `/student`

 Let's visit our generated CRUD pages, these can be found by adding `/student` at the end of the URL.

+If you stopped the server previously, run the web server again with: `symfony serve`.

 Click `Create new` and add a student.
 Then try clicking edit, and change some values or delete it and create it again.